Giskard-AI/giskard/python-client/docs/guides/cicd/index.md

-# Export your test suite in your CI/CD pipeline
+# Execute your test suite in your CI/CD pipeline